Things you should consider before building a house in Baja

 Some of our clients have the erroneous idea that building a house in Baja may be more inexpensive than buying it.
 However, that is not necessarily true.
 One thing is certain: building in Mexico is far more affordable than building in the U.S. It may also be easier on your wallet since you can add rooms and upgrades as you go.

-However, there is a lot to know before taking on a construction project in Mexico, so here are some tips which have helped our clients:
+However, there is a lot to know before taking on a construction project in Mexico, so here are some tips that have helped our clients:

 FINDING THE LOT